 Politics, Philosophy and Public Affairs (PPPA) is one of five divisions within UWT's School of Interdisciplinary Arts and Sciences.
-We offer two innovative majors and a number of minors, and we also oversee many exciting curricular and extra-curricular opportunities for students.
+We offer three innovative majors and a number of minors, and we also oversee many exciting curricular and extra-curricular opportunities for students.
 Our offerings are excellent for students interested in current events, public affairs, politics, ethics, human rights, economics, international studies, law, philosophy, and more.

 PPPA graduates go on to a wide range of careers such as law, politics, public administration, nonprofit work, business, and education.
 You can read about some of them here.